sberglin/ProteinAI/.ipynb_checkpoints/General-checkpoint.md

 # To-Do
-- Continue working on Bias notebook.
-Plot distributions of the differences for each individual parameter and relative distance.
+- Work on Bias vs Parameter values plots.
+Diagnose what is taking so long

-# Today's (12/4) Hours
+# Today's (12/6) Hours
-9:51am - 9:55am
+Goal: 135 mins (2.25 hours)
-9:59am -
+10:02am - 11:14am

 # Hao
 - This is our last meeting!